-- Temporary cover soil will be removed and CCR material will be graded as necessary to promote positive drainage.
-The final cover system will be placed over the graded surface to minimize infiltration of water into the CCR and releases of CCR, leachate, or impacted run-off to the ground or surface waters, as required by §257.102(d)(1)(i); - The final cover system soil layers will be graded in order to preclude the probability of future impoundment of water and sediment, as required by §257.102(d)(1)(ii); - Stability of the final cover system will be provided by properly compacting the CCR and the cover soil layers during placement operations and cap construction, respectively.
-Movement and sloughing of the final cover system will be minimized during the closure and post-closure periods by installation of a textured geomembrane, as required by §257.102(d)(1)(iii); and - This design reduces the need for further maintenance through grades that minimize or prevent erosion, and with a vegetation mix that, once well established, forms a thick, self-sustaining layer that minimizes woody plant growth in accordance with the requirements of §257.102(d)(1)(iv).
+- Temporary cover soil and/or CCR material will be graded to promote positive drainage and the final cover system will be placed over the graded surface to minimize infiltration of water into the CCR and releases of CCR, leachate, or impacted run-off to the ground or surface waters, as required by §257.102(d)(1)(i); - The final cover system soil layers will be graded in order to preclude the probability of future impoundment of water and sediment, as required by §257.102(d)(1)(ii); - Stability of the final cover system will be provided by properly compacting the CCR and the cover soil layers during operations placement and cap construction, respectively.
+Movement or sloughing of the final cover system will be prevented during the closure and post-closure periods by installation of a textured geomembrane, as required by §257.102(d)(1)(iii); and - This design reduces the need for further maintenance through grades that minimize or prevent erosion, and with a vegetation mix that, once well established, forms a thick, selfsustaining layer that minimizes woody plant growth in accordance with the requirements of §257.102(d)(1)(iv).